Faline-hue/ATM-Banking-Simulator/README.md

    - Alerts user if they cannot withdraw any more today
  - Current date is read into program for multiple checks

+ - Deposit has a daily limit in place

+ -  - Navigation Pages and Flow
+   - Add a welcome page before logging in
+   - Add a goodbye page after logging out
+     - Loop back to log-in screen, skipping the welcome page
+   - Improve navigation between states/pages
+   - Ensure the user always knows what to do next

 This Branch:
 -